Chiragjsca/streamlit-G-Sheet-Dashboard-Volume_All_Stocks/README.md

 Third‑party:

-Volume Shockers (Moneycontrol), TradingView Scripts, MunafaSutra, Dhan stock lists, ScanX (custom & live screener), Screener.in explore, Chittorgarh IPO, IPO Watch, NSE Pulse, Chartink (screeners, dashboard, atlas), Mahesh Kaushik, EFTI Wealth
+Volume Shockers (Moneycontrol), TradingView Scripts, MunafaSutra, Dhan stock lists, ScanX (custom & live screener), Screener.in explore, Chittorgarh IPO, IPO Watch, NSE Pulse, Chartink (screeners, dashboard, atlas)

 Each tab has an “Open in Browser” button – use it if the iframe does not load on mobile.